cristicmf/dao/docs/Permission_Analysis.md

 #### Chaining

-The previous section included constructors, and gave examples of contracts calling other contracts who's constructor parameters impacts the behavior of the contract (from a permissions standpoint).
-This is just one case of the more general case of contract functions being invoked by other contracts.
-Contract-to-contract calls is very common in the DAO framework, in fact it is the purpose of `actions` contracts.

-The general case is not that different, though.
-Let's look at `DefaultDougEnabled` again.
+The previous section included constructors and gave examples of contracts calling other contracts who's constructor parameters impacts the behavior of the contract (from a permissions standpoint).
+This is just one case of contract functions being invoked by other contracts though, and the general case is not that different.
+Let's look at `DefaultDougEnabled` again:

 contract DefaultDougEnabled is DougEnabled {